 Plastic waste and short-lived building materials are often treated as separate challenges, yet both contribute to growing environmental strain.
-While large volumes of difficult-to-recycle plastics continue to end up in landfills, traditional construction methods rely on materials that degrade over time, leading to repeated replacement, waste, and increased emissions.
+While large volumes of difficult-to-recycle plastics continue to end up in landfills, traditional post frame construction methods rely on materials that degrade over time, leading to repeated replacement, waste, and increased emissions.

 This partnership demonstrates how innovation across industries can reshape entire systems, turning a persistent waste challenge into a practical, lasting solution within Alberta’s built environment.